 \subsection{Convergence of the proposed technique}

-The normalized error in the estimated activity uptake in the lesion region as a function of the iteration number of the LC-QSPECT method is shown in Fig.~\ref{fig:converge}a.
-We observed that the method converged after 128 iterations for all six lesion diameters.
-Thus, we chose 128 as the number of iterations for the LC-QSPECT method for subsequent experiments.
+The normalized error in the estimated lesion uptake as a function of the iteration number of the LC-QSPECT method is shown in Fig.~\ref{fig:converge}.
+We observed that the method converged after 256 iterations for all five lesion diameters.
+Thus, we chose 256 as the number of iterations for the LC-QSPECT method for subsequent experiments.